Sir'Dominic Pointer: Alba Fehérvár (2018)

 On January 13, 2018, Pointer signed with Hungarian club Alba Fehérvár.

 Second stint with the Canton / Cleveland Charge (2018–2021)

-Pointer was included in the training camp roster announced on October 20, 2018 and the opening night roster announced on November 1, 2018 by the Canton Charge.
+Pointer was included in the training camp roster announced on October 20, 2018 and the opening night roster announced on November 1, 2018, by the Canton Charge.

 It was reported that the Cleveland Cavaliers signed and waived Pointer in early October, 2019.
-Pointer was later included in the training camp roster announced on October 26, 2019 and the opening night roster announced on November 7, 2019 by the Canton Charge.
+Pointer was later included in the training camp roster announced on October 26, 2019 and the opening night roster announced on November 7, 2019, by the Canton Charge.

 On March 4, 2020, Pointer signed a 10-day contract with the Cleveland Cavaliers.
 However, the season was suspended due to the COVID-19 pandemic and Pointer's deal expired before he appeared in a game for the team.
 He rejoined the Charge for the 2020–21 season.

-APOEL (2021–present)
+APOEL (2021–2022)

 On July 27, 2021, Pointer signed with APOEL of the Cyprus Basketball Division A.

+Formosa Taishin Dreamers (2022–2023)

+On September 8, 2022, Pointer signed with Formosa Taishin Dreamers of the P. League+.
+On March 18, 2023, Pointer left the team.

+Brno (2023)

+On April 14, 2023, Pointer signed with Brno of the National Basketball League.

+Manama (2023–2024)

+On May 20, 2023, Pointer signed with Manama Club of the Bahraini Premier League.
+On May 29, 2023, he won the Bahraini Cup with Manama.
+With Manama, he also won the West Asia Super League (WASL), and Pointer scored 16 points in the final against Kuwait Club.

+Shabab Al Ahli (2024–present)

+In October 2024, Pointer re-signed with Shabab Al Ahli of the Basketball Champions League Asia.